elbamos/largeVis/cran-comments.md

 0 errors | 0 warnings | 1 note

-* The Note concerns the installation size, which I've been able to reduce since the prior version.
+* The Note concerns the installation size.

 ## Note regarding test errors

 The submission dialog asks me to confirm that CI errors have been fixed.
-This submission is intended to fix those errors, except that one of the errors concerns Windows with the old release of R. The log for the old-Windows build shows that the compiler in this test is forcing the use of C++ standard 0X even though `Makevars` requires C++11.
+This submission fixes all errors related to the update to `dbscan`.
+This submission does not address errors related to old-Windows or Solaris.
+The log for the old-Windows build shows that the compiler in this test is forcing the use of C++ standard 0X even though `Makevars` requires C++11.
 I believe requiring C++11 is permissible under the CRAN standards and this is specified in the DESCRIPTION file.
+Regarding Solaris, I am unable to reproduce the error using gcc on Solaris.
+I believe the error is tied to Solaris Studio and to a buggy implementation of OpenMP in particular.

 ## Reverse dependencies